 Image

-We are proud that the Tobacco Control Program partnerships, initiatives and campaigns have had a positive impact on all Vermonters.
+Most Vermonters are living tobacco and nicotine free.
+We are proud that the Tobacco Control Program partnerships, initiatives and campaigns have had a positive impact, but our work must continue until all youth and adults are safe from nicotine addiction.
 Read more about what’s been done recently in the Success Stories below.

 Success Stories